Calcipotriene (On the skin)

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

-- Liquid on your scalp: First comb your dry hair to remove extra skin flakes and scales.
+- Liquid: First comb your dry hair to remove extra skin flakes and scales.
 Part your hair so you can see the patches on your scalp.
 Then apply the liquid only to the affected patches.
 Rub it in gently until it disappears into the scalp.
-Do not get any medicine on your forehead or in your eyes.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.